felipec/git/README.md

 ### Pending

-A previous instance of git-fc had more features but I've decided to re-start from scracth, therefore not all the features are available right now.
+A previous instance of git-fc had more features but I've decided to re-start from scratch, therefore not all the features are available right now.
 Some of these are almost ready, others still need a lot more work:

  * Default aliases